odzi-dog/landing/README.md

 ### Overview

-This is an repository, which contains source code for odzi.dog's main landing application; it's a static multi-page website, hosted on Github Pages and built using Astro.
+This repository contains source code for odzi.dog's main landing application; it's a static multi-page website, hosted on Github Pages and built using Astro.